 The University of Utah seeks to provide a safe and healthy experience for students, employees, and others who make use of campus facilities.
 In support of this goal, the University has established confidential resources and support services to assist students who may have been affected by harassment, abusive relationships, or sexual misconduct.
-A detailed listing of University Resources for campus safety can be found at https://registrar.utah.edu/handbook/campussafety.php
+A detailed listing of University Resources for campus safety can be found at https://registrar.utah.edu/handbook/ campussafety.php

-Your well-being is key to your personal safety.
 If you are in crisis, call 801-587-3000; help is close.